A Sequent Calculus Perspective on Base-Extension Semantics (Technical Report): Introduction

 The use of semantic clauses making $\bot$ unsatisfiable, as in Kripke semantics, leads to serious issues, as it allows one to prove $\Vdash_{\mathcal{B}} \neg \neg p$ for every atom $p$~\cite{DBLP:journals/jphil/PiechaSS15}.
 It is still possible, however, to avoid this problem by considering $\bot$ as a basic formula and requiring bases to be consistent (see \eg\ \cite{DBLP:journals/corr/abs-2306-03656,barrosonascimento2025prooftheoreticapproachsemanticsclassical}).

-Shifting from natural deduction to sequent systems brings a whole new perspective to the meaning of connectives\footnote{It introduces new challenges as well.
-See a comprehensive discussion in Appendix~\ref{app:disc}.}.
+Shifting from natural deduction to sequent systems brings a whole new perspective to the meaning of connectives---it also introduces new challenges, as discussed in the next section.
 Indeed, in classical logic, $\bot$ is introduced from the empty sequent via an invertible rule, and our semantic definition adequately reflects this behaviour:

 This allows the definition of connectives using the invertibility of rules, aligning the semantic clauses closely with the proof rules of classical sequent systems, as well as bringing {\em proof theory meta-reasoning} to the core of $\Pts$.